Key Takeaways

 What Decreases the Value of Your Case

 Oklahoma follows modified comparative negligence, which means your percentage of fault directly reduces your recovery.
 If you're 20% at fault, your recovery is reduced by 20%.
-If you're found to be 51% or more at fault, you recover nothing at all.
+If you're found to be more than 50% at fault, you recover nothing at all.
 Insurance companies invest significant resources into establishing shared fault — your speed, your lane position, whether you were distracted, whether you were wearing a seatbelt — because every percentage point of blame shifted to you reduces what they owe.

 If you had prior injuries to the same body part, defense lawyers will argue that the accident didn't cause all of your current problems.
 This is one of the most common tactics in car accident defense.
 The law in Oklahoma is clear that you're entitled to compensation for aggravating a pre-existing condition — the "eggshell plaintiff" rule means defendants take plaintiffs as they find them — but proving what portion of your current symptoms is attributable to the new accident versus the old condition can be genuinely complicated.